ARM-software/AVH/example/FVP_Video/README.md

-# vStream Video
+# FVP Video

-The **vStream Video** project demonstrates the CMSIS-Driver vStream API for handling video input and output streams.
+The **FVP Video** project demonstrates the CMSIS-Driver vStream API for handling video input and output streams.

 It shows how to capture video frames from an input stream and output them through a video output stream.